moj-analytical-services/rpackage_training/README.md

 You could put every function you ever write into one package but it is likely that this would quickly become difficult to maintain especially if this resulted in a large number of dependencies.
-Instead it is better to group your functions into thematically similar activities for example the {forcats} package contains functions for working with categorical data and factors and the {stringr}
+Instead it is better to group your functions into thematically similar activities.
+For example the {forcats} package contains functions for working with categorical data and factors and the {stringr}
 package contains functions for working with strings and regular expressions.